1. Warren Hastings was the first ___________.

 Explanation: His reforms laid the base for future administration.

-25. Hastings’ early reforms aimed mainly at:
+25. Hastings’ early reforms aimed mainly at___________.

 A) Reducing Mughal influence